There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the

 Pro: The Clues (+4pts)

 The final plot twist seemed to come out of nowhere, but the surprise was made even greater when you think about all the clues that were dropped throughout the movie.
 There were a few of them, and while they were subtle, they were always there, right under the viewer’s nose.
 It was one of those movies that will make you want to rewatch it once you know how it ends, because you will want to see all the subtle hints that were thrown in the story.
 The final reveal was surprising, but I got the impression that the filmmakers had a lot of fun scattering little clues throughout the story.
 This will make repeat viewings equally entertaining, and more importantly, it made the final reveal pretty impactful, as I had no idea this twist was coming, despite the many hints to it.

 Con: The Climax (-3pts)

 While the final reveal was certainly shocking, the discovery of Margot’s fate honestly felt pretty anti-climactic.
 You will have to see the movie to find out what her fate was, but the whole thing was shown to the audience as a news clip from the point of view of the computer screen.
 Due to this, we did not get any audio from David when he learned his daughter’s fate.
 We just heard news anchors talking about it and watched David reacting to it.
-I am not saying that the scene had no impact with the audience, but I felt like it was missing something and I did not think it lived up to the build up from the rest of the movie.
+I am not saying that the scene had no impact on the audience, but I felt like it was missing something and I did not think it lived up to the build-up from the rest of the movie.

 Pro: The Plot (+6pts)